 MOD CUB/70/2

-RESOLUTION 130 (Rev. Guadalajara, 2010)
+RESOLUTION 130 (Rev. BUsan, 2014)

 Strengthening the role of ITU in building confidence and security in the use of information and communication technologies

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling

-a) Resolution 130 (Rev. Antalya, 2006) of the Plenipotentiary Conference;
+a) Resolution 130 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

-b) Resolution 69 (Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC), on the creation of national computer incident response teams (CIRTs), particularly for developing countries, and cooperation between them;
+b) Resolution 69 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on the creation of national computer incident response teams (CIRTs), particularly for developing countries, and cooperation between them;

 c) that ITU Council Resolution 1305, adopted at its 2009 session, identified the security, safety, continuity, sustainability and robustness of the Internet as public policy issues that fall within the scope of ITU,